Dark Cloud on the Horizon: A War Story of Gor

 A decision formed in Arealius's mind.
 He would ask permission from the Ambassador to serve as a cartographer for the Imperial forces on the Ubar's campaign in the south.
 It was a bold move, but Arealius felt it could be an opportunity to prove himself, to make a name for himself in the world.

-He thought about the skills he had acquired, his ability to read and write, his talent for painting and drawing.
+He thought about the skills he had gained, his ability to read and write, his talent for painting and drawing.
 He could use these skills to create maps, to chart the terrain, to help the Ubar's forces navigate the unknown.

 With a sense of determination, Arealius made his way back to Lady Sela, hoping to catch her attention and request her permission to join the campaign as a cartographer.